aws-samples/aiot-e2e-sagemaker-greengrass-v2-nvidia-jetson/README_jetson_nano_setup.md

 # NVIDIA Jetpack's Python does not have built-in venv and pip by default
+sudo apt-get install python3-venv python3-pip libgoogle-glog-devsudo

+# libnvinfer depends on TensorRT and CUDA version.
+If you install another version of jetpack in the future, you will need to change this line to the appropriate version.
-sudo apt-get install python3-venv python3-pip libgoogle-glog-devsudo pip3 install -U pip testresources setuptools
+sudo apt-get install libnvinfer7=7.1.3-1+cuda10.2 pip3 install -U pip testresources setuptools
 ```